12 Baking Hacks That Will Seriously Improve Your Cookies

 The moist apple wedge will let your chewy cookies steal some of its moisture, keeping them soft and tender for longer.

-Also, make sure to always put away cookies once they have completely cooled — otherwise, condensation will build up and the cookies will turn soggy.
+Also, make sure to always put away cookies once they’ve completely cooled — otherwise, condensation will build up and the cookies will turn soggy.

 Business Insider Emails & Alerts